ullman/Breeze/README.md

 ```

-The path to Tizen Studio and choise architechture and compiler can be set in
+The path to Tizen Studio, choise of architechture and compiler can be set in
 the file `build_opt.sh`

 Then compile with